Fast model-based clustering of partial records: Performance Assessment

-Given each full synthetic data set, we deleted values according to four missingness mechanisms to produce partially recorded data sets for clustering algorithm comparison: MCAR, MAR, NMAR1, and NMAR2.
-For the MCAR setting, we randomly removed $\lambda np$ values across the entire data set so that each element $y_{ij}$ had the same probability of being missing for $i = 1,\dots, n$ and $j =1, \dots, p$.
-Under MAR, we randomly removed values in only the first two features according to MCAR, which is similar to the approach of \citet{chi2016k}.
-In order to remove a total of $\lambda n p$ values for the MAR setting, the proportion of missingness within the first two features is $1.5\lambda$ to retain the overall missingness proportion $\lambda$.
+Given each full synthetic dataset, we deleted values according to the MCAR, MAR, NMAR1, and NMAR2 mechanisms to produce partially recorded datasets for comparing the competing clustering algorithms.
+For the MCAR setting, we randomly removed $\lambda np$ values across the entire dataset so that each element $y_{ij}$ had the same probability of being missing for $i = 1,\dots, n$ and $j =1, \dots, p$.
+Under MAR, we randomly removed $\lambda np$ values in only the first two features according to MCAR, as in~\citet{chi2016k}.
 Our experiments considered two versions of NMAR.
-The first version is similar to that of \citet{lithio18}, denoted here as NMAR1, where one cluster is fully observed but within the remaining two clusters, the data are MCAR.
-The second, called NMAR2, follows that of \citet{chi2016k} and also has one cluster fully observed, but in the other clusters, the appropriate bottom quantile of each feature is removed so as to achieve an overall missingness level $\lambda$.
-A representative example data set in the high clustering complexity scenario is shown in Figure~\ref{fig:simdat} to demonstrate these four patterns of missingness.
+The NMAR1 version of~\citet{lithio18} had one cluster being fully observed with the other two clusters having MCAR observations.
+The NMAR2 version~\citep{chi2016k,lithio18} also had one cluster fully observed, but the other clusters have the appropriate bottom quantile of each feature removed so as to achieve an overall missingness level $\lambda$.
+Figure~\ref{fig:simdat} represents a sample dataset in the high clustering complexity scenario with the four patterns of missingness, for $\lambda = 0.1$.
+(For our experimental evaluations, we ensured that there were at least $(p+1)$ complete records from each cluster, to allow for methods such as deletion to work.)
+For the first set of experiments, where our comparisons also included imputation methods, we set $\lambda=0.1$.
+For the more thorough, comprehensive

+evaluations that only considered model-based clustering methods, we used $\lambda\in\{0.05, 0.1, 0.15, 0.2\}$, as well as samples of $n=50$ and $n=100$ observations.
+The smaller sample size was chosen to provide us with a sense of performance when the average number of observations per cluster was not particularly high relative to dimension.
+This translated to between 10-16\%, 20-32\%, 26-46\% and 34-57\% of observations in our simulated datasets having at least one incomplete record.